Radio Televisyen Malaysia: 1969–2001: Merger and expansion of radio and television operations

 Apart from its headquarters at Angkasapuri, RTM has branches in every state of Malaysia (except Selangor which is based in Angkasapuri) and the Federal Territory of Labuan.
-In addition to managing radio stations, RTM state branches also publish shows and news content for television broadcast.
+In addition to managing radio stations, RTM state branches also produced shows and news content for television broadcast.
 The Peninsular States began to have their own state radio stations by the early 1990s, with Perlis being the last to do so on 1 June 1991.
 In East Malaysia, the territorial radio station of Labuan was established on 31 August 1986.
-RTM began to gradually replace Amplitude Modulation broadcast with Frequency Modulation broadcast since the 1980s and adopted numbering system for its Radio Stations in 1993.
+RTM began to gradually replace Amplitude Modulation broadcast with Frequency Modulation broadcast since the 1980s (a process which still continue to this day) and adopted numbering system for its Radio Stations in 1993.
 The names of the radio stations were as follows: